Cadasta/cadasta-db/docs/README.md

 ##### Result

 Boolean.
-True if survey data is succesffuly inserted into DB
+True if survey data is successfully inserted into DB

 ##### Example(s)